Coverwatch

 The knock-on effect on your homeowners policy

 This risk is one reason why ecommerce business risks go beyond just product liability.
 The knock-on effect of losing your homeowners coverage because of an undisclosed business leaves you exposed in a way that is genuinely hard to fix.
-Once a policy has been cancelled for misrepresentation, getting a new homeowners policy at a competitive rate becomes significantly more difficult.
+After a cancellation for misrepresentation, getting a new homeowners policy at a competitive rate is much harder.

 Does a home business endorsement close the gap

-A homeowners endorsement (HO 04 12) increases business property limits to $5,000 or $10,000 for as little as $25 to $50 per year, according to the Insurance Information Institute.
+A homeowners endorsement (HO 04 12) increases business property limits to $5,000 or $10,000.
+It costs as little as $25 to $50 per year, according to the Insurance Information Institute.
 That helps with the property cap, but it doesn't add product liability, and liability is where home-based ecommerce sellers face the most expensive risk.

 Here is where it gets worse.
 The HO 24 71 business pursuits endorsement, which sounds like it should add business liability coverage, explicitly excludes businesses owned or controlled by the policyholder.
 (Yes, really.)
 If you own the business, the endorsement doesn't apply to your business.